Skip to main content

 • Notify those buddies of the assignment

-• Schedule the orientation meeting, onboarding meet-the-team calls, and regular check-ins with newcomers in the calendars of those involved
+• Schedule orientation meetings, onboarding meet-the-team calls, and regular check-ins with newcomers in the calendars of those involved

 • Send timely reminders to those people